 Anyone who has been working with digital images has had to convert them to a particular format at a certain point.
-You’ve either shot your images in RAW and now need to change them to a more commonly-used format or perhaps you need to compile a PDF document from multiple pictures or you’re simply required to send or upload images in a specific format.
+Maybe you’ve shot your images in RAW and now need to export them to a more commonly-used format.
+Maybe you need to compile a PDF document from multiple pictures or you’re simply required to send or upload images in a specific format.

-No matter the reason, you can easily accomplish your tasks with the aid of picture converter software.
-There are several tools that are particularly designed to serve conversion purposes and make the process as simple and fast as possible, by enabling batch processing.
+No matter the reason, you can easily accomplish your tasks with the aid of picture converter software for Mac.
+There are several apps that are particularly designed to serve conversion purposes and make the process as simple and fast as possible, by enabling batch processing.

 To make your research easier we’ve compiled a list of 10 image converters for Mac, really useful when you need to switch from one format to another: